 Montreal is famous for its food, and visitors will find local fare fresh and more affordable at one of the city's public markets.
 Jean Talon Market, Maisonneuve, and Atwater Market are three of the most famous.

 The Jean-Talon Market is one of North America's largest farmers' markets and features the most extensive selection of produce and homemade goods in the city.
 La Fromagerie Atwater, a mainstay at Atwater Market, serves up fresh medium gouda samples.

-Go with an appetite and taste exquisite cheeses, meats, bread, and much more.
+Go with an appetite and taste exquisite cheeses, meats, breads, and much more.
 These markets truly offer an authentic experience of a great city.

 Montreal is a vibrant city at any time, but the city is really abuzz several times a year with major festivals, all of which offer oodles of free events.

 The Montreal High Lights Festival at the end of February features a free ice slide, ice skating, fireworks, and live music.
 The Montreal All-Nighter, where the city stays up all night to attend galleries, theaters, dance, and skate and then cap it all off with a free breakfast at 4 a.m., takes place in three districts and is linked by a shuttle service, allowing festival-goers to move easily and quickly from one district to another.

 Might as well don your skates and enjoy the cold if you visit Montreal in the winter.
 There are plenty of opportunities to skate.
 Parc La Fontaine in the Plateau has a skating pond when weather permits, as does Parc Maisonneuve, which is near Montreal's Biodome, (closed through summer 2019) a fantastic family outing, though not free.

 Other free rinks around the city include Lac aux Castors, Beaver Lake, at Parc Mont Royal, the Quays of the Old Port of Montréal, and Parc Jeanne-Mance, closer to the city center.